 Well-Being Outcome 2 was the highest performing outcome area of the three well-being outcomes, as substantial achievement occurred in 77% of cases reviewed in the CFSR and 79.22% of cases reviewed within the PIP baseline.
 The department's scores during the 27th PIP measurement period show improvement, with 70.13% of cases reviewed receiving a strength rating.
 Kentucky continues to excel in this outcome with a 14.16% increase since the 27th measurement period.
-The score for the 03/21-12/21 PUR is 80.43%.
+The score for the 03/21-12/21 PUR was 80.43%.
+The most recent score continued to see an increase with 88.61% for the 10/22-03/23 PUR.

-Results from the April 2022 CFSP Stakeholder CQI survey indicate that of the 63 survey respondents, 11 respondents (18.0%) strongly agree, and 30 (49%) agree that Kentucky's child welfare agency can meet the goals for Well-Being Outcome 2.
+Results from the April 2024 CFSP Stakeholder CQI survey indicate that of the 45 survey respondents, 16 respondents (45.7%) strongly agree, and 8 (22.9%) agree that Kentucky's child welfare agency can meet the goals for Well-Being Outcome 2.